corda/corda/docs/source/database-management.rst

 Running the migration at startup automatically can be configured by specifying true in the ``database.runMigration`` node configuration setting (default behaviour is false).
-We recommend node administrators to leave the default behaviour in production, and use the migration tool to have better control.
+We recommend node administrators to leave the default behaviour in production, and use the database management tool to have better control.
 It is safe to run at startup if you have implemented the usual best practices for database management (e.g. running a backup before installing a new version, etc.).

 Migration scripts structure